| DODO DATA

 opponents together chart a course for a distant whirlpool.
 Good and perfect moves keep them on course.
 Bad moves divert them.

 Classic examples of cyclic games are Checkers, Chess, and Go.
 "But wait," you say.
-"Go has superko!" - an asinine, retarded thing
+"Go has superko!" - an asinine, oft repeated by

 position.
 You're saying in essence, "Go doesn't have cycles because you're not allowed to cycle."
 You could apply that

 "principle" to any non-finite game.
-Colossally stupid.
-Ko, triple ko, and superko are crap.
+Ko, triple ko, and superko are malarkey.
 Go - "minute to learn" (rofl).

 You about need a PhD to understand all the intricacies of Go rules.